ahmed-barakat333/LRI_MM_Pain/README.md

  - Cell_type_ligands: Data and code used to visualize ligands of each MM cell type, and annotate each ligand with "biological process" and "molecular function" Uniprot keywords.
  - Chord_diagram: Data and code used to visualize some of the interactions between ligands of MM - plasma cells (PCs) and bone marrow stromal cells (BMSCs) with sensory neuron receptors.
  - Communication_score: Data and code used to analyze the significance of interactions between ligands of MM - PCs and BMSCs with sensory neuron receptors.

+4- **Network_analysis**:  Data and code used to construct a signaling network of MM - PCs and BMSCs .
+Please note, to run this code, a Gurobi solver is needed (https://www.gurobi.com/solutions/gurobi-optimizer/).